Installation

 holoocean.install("Ocean")

-Or as a single console command,
+To do these steps in a single console command, use:

 python -c `import holoocean; holoocean.install("Ocean")`